hesxo/sd2-labs/SD2-GUESS-2.md

-# 4COSC010C Software Development II - EXACT MOCK PATTERN MATCH | Guess 2
+# Guess 2 out of 4
-## Parking Lot Reservation App - Exam Questions & Answers (Best Guess)

----

 ## **QUESTION 1: Array Implementation and Zone Management (20 marks)**